 Why do I feel sore after foam rolling?

-The mechanisms of action in foam rolling are not particularly well understood; however, the effects of foam rolling can be similar to the effects of a deep tissue massage in terms of discomfort and soreness.
-Often this is described as a “good pain” or pain that “hurts so good.”
+No one really knows for sure why some people feel better (or not) after they foam roll or how the foam rolling mechanism works.
+However, the effects of foam rolling is similar to a deep tissue massage in terms of discomfort and soreness.
+This is often described as a “good pain” or pain that “hurts so good.”

 The other reasons foam rolling is painful are less clear.
 The presence of trigger points and the ability to detect them if present is a controversial topic.
 There is some evidence that manual pressure (in this case from the tool rather than a hands-on technique) seems to decrease pain and improve function, but it’s difficult to say that these outcomes come directly from the release of adhesions or trigger points.